 Nevada, Oregon, Washington, Washington D.C.

 Maine voters just opted to legalize marijuana, but pundits say the governor will fight the decision.
 Twenty-eight states have already legalized medical marijuana, although not all of them have enacted rules governing its use.
-Canada is also progressing toward nationwide legalization in spring 2017.
+Canada is also progressing toward nationwide legalization.

 However, even if the substance becomes legal in every U.S. state, RVing with marijuana across state lines is a bad idea.
 So, unless the U.S. Constitution changes, it always will be.
 In an article entitled “Moving Marijuana Across State Lines: Still a Felony,” lawyers from Seattle’s Canna Law Group explain: